Neur2SP: Neural Two-Stage Stochastic Programming: The Framework

 \subsection{Neural Network Embedding for \twostocprog{}}

-We now describe the approximate MIP for both the single-cut and multi-cut learning models from the preceding section.
+We now describe the surrogate MIP for both the \EVA{} and \PSA{} learning models from the preceding section.
 Let $\Lambda$ represent the number of predictions made by the neural network.
-For the single-cut case, $\Lambda=1$ as we only predict the expected second-stage value for a set of scenarios.
-In the multi-cut case, $\Lambda=K$ as we predict the second-stage value for each scenario.
+For the \EVA{} case, $\Lambda=1$ as we only predict the expected second-stage value for a set of scenarios.
+In the \PSA{} case, $\Lambda=K$ as we predict the second-stage value for each scenario.
+In this section, we use $[M]$ to denote $\{1, \dots, M\}$ for $M\in\mathbb{Z}_+$.